-Depending on where you live and whom you work for, Columbus Day may be a paid day off or no different from any regular Monday.
+Depending on where you live and whom you work for, Columbus Day may be a paid day off, another holiday entirely, or no different from any regular Monday.

-Columbus Day is one of the most inconsistently celebrated U.S. holidays.
-It’s one of 10 official federal holidays, which means federal workers get the day off.
+Columbus Day, the second Monday in October, is one of the most inconsistently celebrated U.S. holidays.
+It’s one of 10 official federal holidays, which means federal workers get a paid day off.
 And because federal offices will be closed, so will most banks and the bond markets that trade in U.S. government debt (though the stock markets will remain open).

-Nearly 100 years ago, Colorado became the first state to designate Columbus Day as a state holiday, largely due to the efforts of Angelo Noce, a first-generation Italian immigrant in Denver.
-The day spread, in large part as a celebration of Italian-American heritage; it became a federal holiday in 1937.
-It was moved from Oct.
+More than 100 years ago, Colorado became the first state to designate Columbus Day as a state holiday, largely due to the efforts of Angelo Noce, a first-generation Italian immigrant in Denver.
+The day spread, in large part as a celebration of Italian-American heritage, and it became a federal holiday in 1937.
+The holiday was moved from Oct.
 12 to the second Monday in October starting in 1971.

 But in recent years, Native American groups and other critics, citing Columbus’ own mistreatment of natives and the legacy of European settlement that his voyages initiated, have advocated changing the holiday to something else.
 Several states (including Iowa, Vermont, North Carolina and Minnesota) and dozens of cities (including Seattle, San Antonio and Washington, D.C.) recognize Indigenous Peoples’ Day instead.
 Even in Colorado, the holiday’s birthplace, the state’s House of Representatives this year voted to replace it with a new holiday, “Colorado Day,” on the first Monday in August (though the bill eventually died in the state Senate).

 Note: This is an update of a post originally published on Oct.
 14, 2013.